davidoh14/SimpLoFi/README.md

-IMPLEMENTATION TIMELINE:
+### IMPLEMENTATION TIMELINE

 - Friday Afternoon:
-    Setup project and webpack.
+    - Setup project and webpack.
-    Finalize which technologies to use.
+    - Finalize which technologies to use.
-    Understand Tone.js and how to utilize midi files in the program.
+    - Understand Tone.js and how to utilize midi files in the program.
-    Research music theory to find recommended melody notes dependent on chord progression.
+    - Research music theory to find recommended melody notes dependent on chord progression.

 - Saturday:
-    Continue research on music theory to find recommended melody notes dependent on chord progression.
+    - Continue research on music theory to find recommended melody notes dependent on chord progression.
-    Create all buttons to show and light up when clicked, and stay lit if toggled.
+    - Create all buttons to show and light up when clicked, and stay lit if toggled.
-    Set up event listeners for each button to play a given sound.
+    - Set up event listeners for each button to play a given sound.

 - Sunday:
-    Set up tempo of harmonic chord progression dependency on drum pattern tempo.
+    - Set up tempo of harmonic chord progression dependency on drum pattern tempo.
-    Set up the dependency of chord progression on key selector.
+    - Set up the dependency of chord progression on key selector.
 (If this takes too long, do not set up a key selector.)
 - Monday:
-    Create melody key logic to change dependent on harmonic chord progression.
+    - Create melody key logic to change dependent on harmonic chord progression.
-    Make sure that re-rendering of recommended keys works if user changes chord progression
+    - Make sure that re-rendering of recommended keys works if user changes chord progression
 - Tuesday:
-    Find 8-bit pixel art to improve UI
+    - Find 8-bit pixel art to improve UI
-    Use a piano visualizer
+    - Use a piano visualizer
 - Wednesday:
-    Continue to improve UI
+    - Continue to improve UI